DroneDB/DroneDB/docs/index.rst

 Brighton Beach: `Example Dataset <https://hub.dronedb.app/r/pierotofy/brighton-beach>`_

 DroneDB creates an index of your aerial files and exposes them via a network hub (`Registry <https://github.com/DroneDB/Registry>`_).
 Registry is free and open source software and provides a user interface and REST API.
 The DroneDB developers manage a cloud instance of Registry at https://hub.dronedb.app for people to use.
-You will need to `register an account <https://dronedb.app/register>`_.
+You will need to `register an account <https://dronedb.app/register>`_ to use the cloud instance.

 The index parses the information of your aerial data automatically: